 Recent better offer: 90K after $6K in 3 months 90K after $6K in 3 months [Expired 3-20-23]

 FM Mini Review: This one should be in everyone's wallet.
 Incredible signup bonus for a no-fee card.
 Great card for 5X categories.
 Excellent companion card to Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred.

 Card Type: Visa Signature Business

-Earning rate: 5X office supplies ⚬ 5X cellular/landline/cable (on up to $25,000 in total purchases in 5x categories annually) ⚬ 2X gas and restaurants ⚬ 5X Lyft through March 2025
+Earning rate: 5X office supplies ⚬ 5X cellular/landline/cable (on up to $25,000 in total purchases in 5x categories annually) ⚬ 2X on the first $25K in combined purchases at gas stations and restaurants each cardmember year ⚬ 5X Lyft through March 2025

 See also: Chase Ultimate Rewards Complete Guide